vlitki/petshop-front/README.md

 <br />

 ### Important note
-- This is a portfolio project created to showcase and pracice my coding skills.There are no other purposes
+- This is a portfolio project created to showcase and practice my coding skills.There are no other purposes

 ### TODO
 - improve the styling (fonts, buttons)